neoul/libydb/README.md

       current_speed: Y
 ```

-Just write the fan data into your data block as follows.
-You don't need to allocate memories and manipulate them.
+Just write the fan data into your data block like as you use `printf`.
+You don't need to allocate memories and handle them.

 ```c
 ydb_write(datablock,